databricks/terraform-provider-databricks/docs/resources/storage_credential.md

 ---
 # databricks_storage_credential Resource

--> **Private Preview** This feature is in [Private Preview](https://docs.databricks.com/release-notes/release-types.html).
+-> **Public Preview** This feature is in [Public Preview](https://docs.databricks.com/release-notes/release-types.html).
 Contact your Databricks representative to request access.

 To work with external tables, Unity Catalog introduces two new objects to access and work with external cloud storage:
 - `databricks_storage_credential` represents authentication methods to access cloud storage (e.g. an IAM role for Amazon S3 or a service principal for Azure Storage).
 Storage credentials are access-controlled to determine which users can use the credential.